 Please remember to look at the website News page for details of when and where the Peer Support Group is meeting as things do change.
 I am happy to be contacted by email or mobile to check on time and location.

 Peer support happens when people who have similar experiences of something difficult such as mental health problems come together to support each other.
 Crucially, the people involved play an active role in creating a safe environment for each other.
 In this space, people can use their shared experiences to give and receive support from each other.
 Peers make choices about what parts of their personal experiences they talk about, seek support for, and use to support other people.

 To find out more about what peer support is look at the pictures of the Peer Support Charter in the pictures below and download this info sheet.

 There is always plenty of time for general chat as well and we have a break for refreshments.
-Our Group at the Royal Chase Hotel is purely a social get-together but I hope to include nature and creative actives to make the most of being outside.
+Our outside group at Barton Hill is mainly a social get-together but I hope to include nature and creative actives to make the most of being outside.

 The Gillingham Group has just started and Jane has lots of ideas as to how it will develop.
 Gardening and board games have already featured!
 However, all the groups are open to ideas and suggestions from the members, we want you to feel joint ownership of your group(s).

 Yes, absolutely.
 Just turn up or if you prefer text/phone me on 07749062 327 or email.

 Yes, that is fine.
 They will need to sign the Group agreement about confidentiality etc. as well as you and if coming more than once fill in a registration form too.

 Anything!
 Stress, Depression, Anxiety, Bipolar Disorder, Schizoaffective Disorder, EUPD, PTSD, OCD as well as ASD and ADHD are just some of the diagnoses our members have had.
 You do not have to disclose a diagnosis if you don’t want to.
 Quite a few members have mobility problems, chronic illness, chronic pain or epilepsy as well.